Capillary/ecom-api-document/source/includes/_cart.md

 Parameter | Type | Description
 -------- | ----- | -----------
-ShipCity | string | Name of the shipping city ShipCountry | string | Name of the shipping country ShipState | string | Name of the shipping state DelveryMode | string | Mode of delivery
+ShipCity | string | Unique id associated to the shipping city in the Capillary system ShipCountry | string | Alpha-2 code of the country with respect to the shipping address.
+Example: IN (for India), AU (for Australia), and BR (for Brazil)
+ShipState | string | State code associated to the shipping city DelveryMode | string | Mode of delivery
 Item | json obj | Item details
 ProductID | int | Unique id of the product